rudyberends/lox-audioserver/README.md

 - Node.js **20** or newer (the repo uses `@tsconfig/node20`).
 - npm (ships with Node) for dependency management.
-- A configured Loxone Miniserver if you want to pair with real hardware.
 - Easiest deployment: use the published Docker image (see [Quick Start](#quick-start)).

 ## Quick Start